nusco/narjillos/backlog.md

 * Fix distribution
 Use jpackage, probably remove Docker build, and possibly remove batch files.
 At the very least, have a Mac build.
 Also consider making Windows and Linux builds.

+* Fix localization bug
+In human-readable formatting test.
+(Reported by Cipster.)

 * Fix Travis Build
 It's apparently broken.